Culture, Heritage and Criminology BA (Hons)

-Plus two culture and heritage option modules may include:
+Plus two option modules, which may include:

 * modules run on alternate years

-You will also study three criminology modules:
+You will also study:

 You will complete a dissertation in culture and heritage or criminology.
 You will also study one option module from your chosen dissertation subject, plus three option modules from the other subject.

 - Faeries and fables: the story of Gaelic literature (S1)

 - Highland journeys (S2)